boutiques/boutiques/README.md

-# cb-boutiques
+# boutiques-tools
-A tool to generate CBRAIN applications from Boutiques descriptors.
+Tools to create and use boutiques descriptors.